 - Share it with others.
 Invite others to practice gratitude with you.
 Be intentional about sharing your gratitude with those around you.
 That coworker who helped on a project?
 Let them know your appreciation.
 The neighbor who helped you in a pinch?
 Be intentional about communicating your gratefulness.
 You may find that demonstrating gratitude with those around you has a ripple effect.

 Looking to learn more about gratitude?
-Check out this list of books about gratitude.
+Find a list of recommended books and resources from PositivePsychology.com.